-FX30 Octave is the all-in-one Edge-to-Cloud solution for connecting industrial assets.
+FX30S Octave is the all-in-one Edge-to-Cloud solution for connecting industrial assets, available on specific variants.
 Using Octave, you can securely extract, orchestrate, and act on data from industrial assets to the cloud.
 Octave enables you to:

-- Extract data from different types of industrial equipment and via popular industrial protocols - · Organize data and control data streams from the edge to the cloud - Manage assets and update applications from the cloud as business needs change - Protect your data from the edge to the cloud even as new threats emerge
+- Extract data from different types of industrial equipment and via popular industrial protocols - Organize data and control data streams from the edge to the cloud - Manage assets and update applications from the cloud as business needs change - Protect your data from the edge to the cloud even as new threats emerge